Negros Oriental State University: Student life

 NORSU is known as the school for poor but deserving students.
-As a state university, NORSU is covered by the free tuition law and thus attracting even more students.
+As a state university, NORSU is covered by the free tuition law and attracts thousands of enrollees with only hundreds chosen.
 NORSU consistently produces many board passers and topnotchers every year.

 Enrollment and population

 The university adopted a bi-semestral system wherein students enroll twice each year.
 Starting S.Y.
 2019-2020, NORSU opened the school year on August following the mandate of CHED.

 The Dumaguete campuses alone has an average enrollment of about 12,000 students per semester.
 University-wide enrollment reaches more than 20,000.
 NORSU doesn't only cater Oriental Negrenses but also students from other provinces notably Siquijor, Negros Occidental, Cebu and Zamboanga del Norte.
 Some may come from farther provinces, even from Luzon.
 As of the 1st semester of SY 2017-2018, the population is more or less 12,000 students in the main campuses.

 Pylon

 Pylon is the Official Yearbook of Negros Oriental State University System.
 Pylon consist of four (4) Departments: Creative Design & Photography Department, Creative Writing Department, Information, Equipment and Record Management Department and Multimedia & Information System Department.